gverafei/wp/README.md

 - `_includes/`: Contains supporting template files for the site built with Jekyll.
 - `_posts/`: Contains all the posts that make up the site.
 - `images/`: Contains the visual assets used in the posts.
+- `correlation_analysis.ipynb`: Contains the correlation analysis in python.
 - `about.md`: File with the general description of the site.
 - `index.md`: Main page of the training site.